vettom/Shared-VPC-Terraform-GCP/Readme.md

 # GCP Shared VPC using Terraform
-In this example I am manually creating "master project" (Shared VPC) and couple of service projects.
-Shared VPC will have 3 subnets.
-Individual service projects are given access to specific subnets in Shared VPC.
+Complete shared VPC configuration with Terraform.
+VPC folder contains code required to configure VPC and subnets if you wish to use.

-## 3 stages of setting up shared VPC
+- Create Host Project
-- Activate a project as host project
+- IAM roles required for configuration
-- Add service project to Host project
+- Attach service project
-- Share specific subnet with attached project by creating iam binding
+- Share **Individual subnet** with service Project

 ## Pre-requisites
 - Host and service projects created